 Zürich is located right in the middle of Switzerland and Switzerland is situated, very conveniently, right in the centre of Europe.
 This means Zürich is very well connected to the rest of Europe.

-Aer Lingus operate flights from Dublin to Zürich and so does Easy Jet From London Airports.
+Aer Lingus operates flights from Dublin to Zürich and so does Easy Jet From London Airports.

 Zürich’s international airport is situated just 11 kilometres north of the city, and the easiest way to get to the city centre is by train.
 Journey time takes 10-15 minutes, and a single ticket costs CHF 6.80